gravitational/teleport/rfd/0109-opsgenie-plugin.md

 Shared code between the teleport-plugins found in lib is not too extensive and the simplest method to handle this when adding the Opsgenie plugin would be to simply duplicate what is needed for now.

-### Note

-Opsgenie will only ever read Teleport state and never write it.

 ## Security considerations

 Potential for users to get access requests auto approved if they can get themselves onto the current on call rotation.